 Equal opportunities and anti-discriminatory practice are intrinsic to the delivery of the service.
-Coram VAA operates within equality legislation and the charities policies.
 The importance of respectful, honest and collaborative relationships provides a framework for all of the work we do with children, families and partner agencies, regardless of race, colour, religion, language, culture, disability, gender, sexual orientation or age.
-Every attempt with be made to secure an adoptive family which meets a child's emotional and developmental needs, considering their ethnicity, religion, language, culture, gender and disability whilst acknowledging the need to avoid undue delay
+Every attempt with be made to secure an adoptive family which meets a child's emotional and developmental needs, considering their ethnicity, religion, language, culture, gender and disability whilst acknowledging the need to avoid undue delay.

-7. Registered Managers/Responsible Officers
+7. Registered Managers / Responsible Officers

-Sue Lowndes, Managing Director of Coram Ambitious for Adoption is the Responsible Individual for the Voluntary Adoption Agency and the services of Coram Ambitious for Adoption, under Regulation 5 of the Voluntary Adoption Agency (England) Regulations 2003.
+Cathrine Clarke, Managing Director of Coram Adoption and Family Services is the Responsible Individual for the Voluntary Adoption Agency and the services of Coram Ambitious for Adoption, under Regulation 5 of the Voluntary Adoption Agency (England) Regulations 2003.
 She is also Responsible Individual for Coram Fostering.
-She is Agency Decision Maker (ADM) for recommendations from Coram Adoption and Fostering Panel regarding the approval of adopters and foster carers.
+She is an Agency Decision Maker (ADM) for recommendations from Coram Adoption and Fostering Panel regarding the approval of adopters and early permanence foster carers.

-Caroline Keane, Head of Service, Adoption Manager for the VAA, overseeing the recruitment, training, assessment and approval of prospective adopters and foster carers and the post adoption support of families,

-She is Agency Decision Maker (ADM) for recommendations from Coram Adoption and Fostering Panel regarding the approval of adopters and foster carers.
+Caroline Keane, Head of Service for the VAA, is responsible for the operational delivery of the VAA, including the recruitment, training, assessment and approval of prospective adopters and early permanence foster carers and the post adoption support of Coram approved families.
+She is an Agency Decision Maker (ADM) for recommendations from Coram Adoption and Fostering Panel regarding the approval of adopters and early permanence foster carers.

-Caroline Keane is the Interim Registered Manager of Coram Fostering for the provision of Early Permanence Programme within the Adoption Service.
+Caroline Keane is the Registered Manager of Coram Fostering for the provision of the Early Permanence Programme within the Adoption Service.